edofiore/TACV_VideoInpLoc/README.md

 # TACV_VideoInpLoc
-Repo with code for Trends and Application of CV exam
+Repository containing the codebase for the **Trends and Applications of Computer Vision** course exam.

+* **Purpose:** This project was developed strictly for academic evaluation purposes.
+* **Dataset Notice:** The dataset used in this repository is private and cannot be distributed publicly.

 ---

 ## Full Report
-The report (a self-contained notebook with code and text) can be read [here](https://github.com/edofiore/TACV_VideoInpLoc/blob/main/%5BTACV_Project4%5DVIL-DINO_VideoInpaintingLocalizationWithDino%5B6731%5D.pdf).
+The report can be read [here](https://github.com/edofiore/TACV_VideoInpLoc/blob/main/%5BTACV_Project4%5DVIL-DINO_VideoInpaintingLocalizationWithDino%5B6731%5D.pdf).